stakater/developer-handbook/content/kubernetes/storage.md

 The chunk of storage made available for the application to consume is called a Persistent Volume or PV.

-When an application needs some persistent storage it creates a request called a Peristent Volume Claim or PVC.
+When an application needs some persistent storage it creates a request called a Persistent Volume Claim or PVC.
 When presented with a PVC, the platform will find a PV that meets the need and then bind the PVC to the PV.
 Once a PV is bound, it is then unavailable to be bound to any other PVC unless it is a ReadWriteMany (discussed below) request which allows a single PV to be bound to many PVCs.

 ### Dynamic vs Static